feathersjs-ecosystem/feathers-localstorage/README.md

 });
 ```

-You can run this example with `npm start` from the cloned repository and going to [localhost:3030/messages](http://localhost:3030/messages).
+You can run the example with `npm start` from the cloned repository and going to [localhost:3030/todos](http://localhost:3030/todos).
 You will see the test Message that we created at the end of that file.

 ## License